GorelovaP/RVM_Invest/README.md

 ## About The Project:

-This application is a business card website for the commercial organization which was created by my own design.
+This application is a business card website for the commercial organization, that was created by my own design.

+On the website, a user can get acquainted with the history of the company, learn about products and production technologies.
+He can also find the supplier's contacts or leave his own in the feedback form.
-The site saves information from the form in a Google sheet for further analysis by the company manager (it was the customer's wish).
+The site saves information from the feedback form in a Google sheet for further analysis by the company manager (it was the customer's wish).

 <hr/>